dmccrearytg/tg-process-mining/docs/use-cases.md

 **Example**: A call center finds that customers often have to call back due to incomplete issue resolution.
 Process mining shows that calls handled by agents following a certain script have higher FCR rates.
 Standardizing this script across the center improves overall efficiency.

-### Optimizing Sales Funnel in Web Commerce
+### Optimizing Sales Funnel (Sales Pipeline)

 Process mining can analyze the flow of potential customers through a sales funnel, identifying where prospects drop off and why.
 This data can be used to refine marketing strategies and optimize conversion rates.

 **Example**: A SaaS company uses process mining to track prospects from initial contact through to conversion.
 The analysis shows that a large number of prospects drop off after the trial period ends.
 Offering a discount or additional support during this period improves conversions.